HL7/fhir-registry-protocols-ig/input/pagecontent/overview.md

 3. Enable health IT systems to query for the necessary information resources hosting that data from various sources, and
 4. Capture and transform that information into a collection of FHIR Resources that can be collected by the registry in submissions.

-The process most commonly used by registries today is to define a registry submission format that maps to their data dictionary/information model, and to specify the appropriate vocabulary (e.g., ICD-10-CM, SNOMED CT, CPT, et cetera) allowed in coded fields to submitters.
+The process most commonly used by registries today is to define a registry submission format that maps to their data dictionary/information model, and to specify the appropriate vocabulary (e.g., ICD-10-CM, SNOMED CT, CPT, etc.) allowed in coded fields to submitters.

-Business analysts within submitting facilities coordinate with their HIT information systems teams to map data from these systems to populate a registry submission.
-Not all data may be available within the local HIT information systems, so the integration teams often also enable connections and queries through other health IT information systems to enable the abstractors to collect and copy data from those systems into the registry submission for a given patient.
+Business analysts within submitting facilities coordinate with their health IT (HIT) information systems teams to map data from these systems to populate a registry submission.
+Not all data may be available within the local HIT information systems, so the integration teams often also enable connections and queries through other HIT information systems to enable the abstractors to collect and copy data from those systems into the registry submission for a given patient.

 The collected data is then transformed into a registry submission and communicated to the clinical registry.